marcvdijk/ssoxs/README.md

 # SSOXS
 Single Sign On for eXternal Services (SSOXS), a Drupal module

+Managing authentication and authorization for virtual communities with a distributed service infrastructure.

 <img style="float: right;" src="ssoxs.png">

 **Drupal version: 7.x**

+This project was developed by [StickyBits][5] (Marc van Dijk) for the [WeNMR project][1].
+The project was first deposited on the [developers][2] Drupal [git repository][5] and later duplicated on GitHub.

+Licensing: This module is made available under the GNU General Public License (GPL) version 3.0

+Copyright:
+  2013, Marc van Dijk, Utrecht University, The Netherlands 2014, Marc van Dijk, StickyBits, Amersfoort, The Netherlands

-This project was developed as part of the WeNMR project (European FP7 e-Infrastructure grant, contract no. 261572, www.wenmr.eu) and first deposited on the Drupal git repository.
+Acknowledgement: This module was developed as part of the WeNMR project (European FP7 e-Infrastructure grant, contract no. 261572, www.wenmr.eu).

-Links:
+**Links:**

 * [WeNMR project][1]
 * [Marc van Dijk on Drupal][2]
 * [SSOXS Drupal project page][3]
 * [SSOXS Drupal git repository][4]

-Managing authentication and authorization for virtual communities with a distributed service infrastructure.
+---

 “Unite and conquer”, professionals are organizing themselves more often in virtual communities.
 These communities link likeminded individuals together enabling a common knowledgebase, professional interaction